 We believe in the responsible use of plant biotechnology to improve the productivity and quality of crop plants.
 Biotechnology is used hand-in-hand with traditional plant breeding.
 Tools such as marker-assisted breeding and genetic modification can be used to make plants more resistant to pests and environmental stress conditions, thus helping to increase the yield and quality of food, feed, fibers and renewable raw materials in an environmentally friendly way.
 We use plant biotechnology in full compliance with all applicable laws, regulations and industry standards.
 Furthermore we participate in open and constructive dialogue with our stakeholders.

 Product Stewardship in the Use of Biotechnology

-Animal studies are legally required and essential from a scientific viewpoint to assess the safety and efficacy of pharmaceuticals and other chemical compounds.
-We aim to minimize the use of study animals and to employ replacement and complementary methods wherever possible.
+Animal studies are legally required and essential from a scientific viewpoint for assessing the safety and efficacy of our products.
+We aim to minimize the use of study animals and to employ alternative methods whenever possible.

 Protection against Product Counterfeiting

 Counterfeit medicines and crop protection products harbor substantial risks for patients and consumers.
 Product counterfeiting is an enormous problem worldwide, due particularly to the increase in e-commerce and can only be addressed internationally through a joint approach by industry, associations, governmental agencies and nongovernmental organizations.
 We endeavor to resolutely and effectively prevent counterfeiting so as to ensure access by our customers to our safe and effective original products, protect our innovations and intellectual property rights, reduce potential financial damages for Bayer and safeguard the company’s reputation.
 The basic principles of our strategic actions against counterfeit or otherwise illegal products and the corresponding organizational implementation for all divisions are defined in a corporate policy.